 - Pick a compatible interface (M.2 PCIe, SATA, Add-in Card): Look at your user manual or a database like the Crucial Memory Finder to determine what types of SSD your computer supports.

-- 256GB to 512GB: Don't bother getting an SSD smaller than 256GB.
-For most users, 512GB provides a good balance between price and capacity.
-But 1TB drives are getting significantly cheaper and 2TB drives are now affordable.
+- 512GB to 1TB: Don't bother getting an SSD smaller than 256GB.
+512GB provides a good balance between price and capacity if you're on a tight budget.
+But 1TB drives are getting significantly cheaper and 2TB drives are now more affordable than ever.

 - SATA is slowest: SATA isn't as fast as M.2 PCIe or a PCIe add-in card, but the majority of desktops and many laptops can take 2.5-inch SATA drives and many doing typical mainstream tasks users won't notice the difference between a good recent SATA drive and a faster PCIe model anyway.

 For even more information, check out our SSD Buyer's Guide.
 Or if you're looking for an external SSD, you can check out our Best External Hard Drives and SSD page, or learn how to save some money by building your own external SSD.
-Below, you'll find our recommendations for drives with all three major interfaces, in capacities ranging from 256GB to 8TB.
+Below, you'll find our recommendations for drives with all three major interfaces.

 Best SSDs You Can Buy Today